I know what you’re thinking.

-We’ve strategically incorporated a Mission in Progress section into the Pre-Week Planner, so that you can actively review your goals and bring yourself closer to fulfilling them each week.
+We’ve strategically incorporated a Mission in Progress section into the Pre-Week Planner, so that you can actively and consistently review your goals and bring yourself closer to fulfilling them each week.

 Staying motivated and following through with your mission is no walk in the park.

 That’s why we’ve included space in the Mission Statement framework for you to flesh out your biggest reasons for pursuing each goal.
 It gives you the opportunity to dig a little deeper, beyond the surface and be really honest with yourself.
 It may be helpful to ask the following questions: